IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/unisat/unisat.md

 ---
 title: 'Litescribe Wallet'
-summary: 'Litescribe Wallet is a zero-fee, trustless NFT wallet and marketplace extension for the Litecoin blockchain, enabling easy creation and trade of Litecoin-native digital artifacts without requiring a full node.
+summary: 'Litescribe Wallet is a trustless NFT wallet and marketplace extension for the Litecoin blockchain, enabling easy creation and trade of Litecoin-native digital artifacts without requiring a full node.
 It is user-friendly and continuously developed through reinvested fees, promoting the growth of Litecoin NFTs.'
 coverImage: '/static/images/projects/litescribe3.png'
 gitRepository: 'https://github.com/LiteVerseHoldings/extension-ltc'
 twitterHandle: 'https://twitter.com/litescribe_io'